Sonnet 376

 And subdue it: and have dominion over

-The sea, … and everything that moveth;’
+The sea—and everything that moveth;’

-The edict of those Holy words decreed—
+The actions that those Holy words had sown;

-His brethren every progress did adopt,
+His brethren did his mastery adopt—

 © Loubert S Suddaby.
 All Rights Reserved.